 During the years since starting my doctorate, I have worked hard to build strong and enduring relationships with collaborators and peers in local, national, and international music communities.
 In Chicago, this includes very close collaborative relationships with ensembles like the Spektral Quartet and Ensemble Dal Niente, with whom I have worked consistently for almost ten years.
 Some of my out of town collaborations include working with New York-based ensembles Mivos Quartet, loadbang, and ekmeles.
 In 2012, I attended the Darmstadt Summer Courses, where I met a lot of great musicians, heard a lot of great concerts, and got to work with established ensembles, including the Arditti Quartet and Matmos.

 Since 2011, along with fellow composer/performers Ben Hjertmann and Luke Gullickson, I have been a member of the Grant Wallace Band.
 That project has evolved from its inception as a voice/viola/piano trio to include diverse instrumental combinations and to encompass a wide spectrum of stylistic influences.
 It has also been a welcome outlet for musical activities such as improvisation, explicit style reference, and collaborative creativity that have not always found ample expression in my work as a composer of notated music.
 After a year in which we exclusively wrote and rehearsed, GWB spent another year playing gigs in Chicago.
 Following the departure of my bandmates for other corners of the country, our activities are more concentrated and project-based.
-Recent engagements include appearances at the Fast Forward Austin and Resonant Bodies festivals, performances with Ensemble Dal Niente and the Chicago Composers Orchestra, and a commission by the Houston Grand Opera slated for premiere sometime in 2016 or '17.
-Our first full-length album, Axle of the World (with Rabbit) was released in July 2015.
+Recent engagements include appearances at the Fast Forward Austin and Resonant Bodies festivals, performances with Ensemble Dal Niente and the Chicago Composers Orchestra, and a commission by the Houston Grand Opera which was premiered in 2016 at the Menil Collection.
+The band has released four albums and continues to tour regularly.